someengineering/resoto.com/blog/2022/06-22-kubernetes-support/index.md

 ![PersistentVolume](./img/persistent_volume.svg)

 Resoto has a common data model for resources that abstracts from the underlying provider.
-Every resource inherits the properties from the base `resource`, which defines properties like `id`, `name`, `age`, `last_update`, `tags` etc. Every resource in Kubernetes is also of type `kubernetes_resource`, which brings in additional properties like a `resource_version`, `labels`, and an optional `namespace` property, which is defined for all namespaced resources.
+Every resource inherits the properties from the base `resource`, which defines properties like `id`, `name`, `age`, `last_update`, `tags` etc.

+Every resource in Kubernetes is also of type `kubernetes_resource`, which brings in additional properties like a `resource_version`, `labels`, and an optional `namespace` property, which is defined for all namespaced resources.
 Annotations of a Kubernetes resource are available as `tags` and can be modified via the [`tag`](/docs/reference/cli/tag) command.

 Common abstractions apply as well.
 A [PersistentVolume](/docs/reference/data-models/kubernetes#kubernetes_persistent_volume) is of base type `volume`.
 So it shares the same kind and properties with other volumes of other cloud providers, e.g. an [`EBSVolume`](/docs/reference/data-models/aws#aws_ec2_volume) in AWS or a [`Disk`](/docs/reference/data-models/gcp#gcp_disk) in GCP.
 The same idea applies to a Kubernetes [node](/docs/reference/data-models/kubernetes#kubernetes_node) which is of base type `instance` etc.

 Kubernetes has its own way of describing a resource, which is available in Resoto as well.
 The three main sections `metadata`, `spec`, and `status` can be found in almost any resource.
 The data in the `metadata` section is basically covered by the base `resource` properties (`id`, `name`, `tags`, etc.).
 The `spec` section usually holds the desired state, while the `status` section holds the current state.

 Both sections are unique to the resource type.
 Since Resoto allows searching on any resource property, we made the `spec` and `status` section unique to the resource type.
 So a `Pod` in Resoto has a `pod_spec` and `pod_status` section, while a `Deployment` has a `deployment_spec` and `deployment_status` section.
 The relevant spec and status sections have the same specific data model as the Kubernetes resource.

 You can find a complete reference in our [resource reference](/docs/reference/data-models/kubernetes).

 ## Searching the Graph

 Since all Kubernetes resources share the same base kind `kubernetes_resource`, we can filter the graph by this resource type.
+We will count the number of Kubernetes resources by its kind.
+This will print the kind of the resource and the number of occurrences in ascending order.
 This is the output for the 2 clusters we have configured:

 ```bash
 > search is(kubernetes_resource) | count kind